orcfax/docs/docs/orcfax-solution/data-collection.md

 ![Triangulation of primary sources](/img/2024-02--source-triangulation.jpg)

-Our adherence to the triangulation policy allows a more thorough response to the oracle problem by providing nodes the ability to compare data across multiple sources which allows them to assess the authenticity and accuracy of the data.
+Our adherence to the principle of triangulation allows a more thorough response to the oracle problem by providing nodes the ability to compare data across multiple sources which allows them to assess the authenticity and accuracy of the data.

 ## Leveraging decentralized data gathering on chain

-The same data collection principles and standards used in Orcfax price feeds will also be leveraged in Cardano Native token (CNT) feeds.
+The same data collection principles and standards used in Orcfax price feeds are also leveraged in Cardano Native token (CNT) feeds.
 Orcfax has chosen to leverage DEX Liquidity pools in order to report token pair values.
 This is because liquidity pools provide a unique and efficient price discovery mechanism.
 Within the pool, a token pair derives comparative value according to